Blood Syndicate: Publication history

-In Milestone Comics' fictional city of Dakota, the Blood Syndicate is a loose affiliation of super-powered individuals brought together by circumstance; 35 issues of their eponymous comic book, written largely by Ivan Velez Jr., were published between 1993 and 1996.
+In Milestone Comics' fictional city of Dakota, the Blood Syndicate is a loose affiliation of super-powered individuals brought together by circumstance.
+35 issues of the group's eponymous comic book, written largely by Ivan Velez Jr., were published between 1993 and 1996.

 The Blood Syndicate differed from other supergroups in being a gang.
-In fact, they were the surviving remnants of multiple street gangs (thus the name, a combination of "Paris Island Bloods" and "Force Syndicate"), who had gained superpowers in the so-called Big Bang, and decided to use them for a greater purpose.
-Their constant in-fighting, the unsustainability of their methods, and their lack of a central vision (particularly after the death of their first leader), however, led to the Syndicate's eventual disintegration.
+The group originated as the surviving remnants of multiple street gangs (thus the name, a combination of Paris Island Bloods and Force Syndicate), who had gained superpowers in the Big Bang, and decided to use them for a greater purpose.
+Their constant in-fighting, the unsustainability of their methods, and their lack of a central vision led to the Syndicate's eventual disintegration.

 Fictional team history

-The "Big Bang" refers to an incident in which gang members from all over Dakota met in one, huge battle.
-The police got word of the coming attack and planned to gas the lot of them with tear gas laced with a radioactive marker and take them all into custody.
-Their plan was to track down any gang member who got away using the radioactive marker.
-Unknown to them, or even to the police involved, the tear gas used to disperse them was laced with a mutative agent called "quantum juice".
-Many gang members and police officers died, while others gained superpowers.
+The Blood Syndicate was formed in the aftermath of the "Big Bang", a large-scale conflict between Dakota City's gangs.
+The police attacked the gangsters with tear gas, which contained a radioactive marker intended to act as a tracker.
+Unbeknownst to the police, the tear gas was laced with a mutagen called "quantum juice".
+Many gang members and police officers who were exposed to the gas died, with the survivors gaining superpowers.
+The gang members agree to work together, and after a disagreement, choose the name Blood Syndicate (a combination of the names of the two rival gangs they came from, Paris Bloods and Force Syndicate).

-Coming together

-The surviving gang members eventually came together and formed a new gang.
-Tech Nine, Flashback, Fade and Dogg from the Force Syndicate reached out to whoever else they could find.
-They reached out to Holocaust first, but he killed them all with his fire powers.
-Flashback saved them with her power to turn time back three seconds.
-They convinced him not to attack them again, and he helps them recruit Wise Son by threatening his family.
-They found Third Rail in a homeless camp deep below the streets, suffering from guilt over his father.
-They tricked Juan Templo into leaving the safety of a local church to join them.
-The group agreed to work together, and after a healthy disagreement, chose the name Blood Syndicate (a combination of the names of the two rival gangs they came from, "Force Syndicate" and "Paris Bloods").

-Their first action as a gang was when they attacked a crack house to steal the money for "operating expenses".
+The Blood Syndicate attacks a crack house to steal money for "operating expenses".
 Their raid killed many addicts and criminals, and gained them another member, Masquerade.
 He was hired to guard the drugs, but the new gang recruited him to join them instead.
-They went back to "Ground Zero", the place where the Big Bang happened, only to be ambushed by a large contingent of local criminals.
-Templo was killed, but the new gang worked together and killed every last one of their attackers.